visgl/deck.gl/docs/api-reference/core/layer.md

 ##### `coordinateOrigin` ([Number, Number], optional)

-Required when the `coordinateSystem` is set to `COORDINATE_SYSTEM.METER_OFFSETS`.
+Required if the `coordinateSystem` is set to offset modes.

-Specifies a longitude and a latitude from which meter offsets are calculated.
+Specifies a reference point from which coordinates are measured.
 See the article on [Coordinate Systems](/docs/developer-guide/coordinate-systems.md) for details.

 ##### `wrapLongitude` (Boolean, optional)